S-1297

 2027-07-01

 Imposes safety and disclosure obligations on operators of conversational AI services accessible to the general public in Idaho.
-Requires operators to disclose AI identity when a reasonable person could be misled, adopt suicide crisis referral protocols, and refrain from representing the service as professional mental or behavioral health care.
-Imposes heightened obligations for minor account holders, including unconditional AI disclosure, prohibition on variable-reward engagement mechanics, content restrictions on sexually explicit material and emotional dependency simulation, and parental control tools.
-Enforcement is exclusively by the Idaho Attorney General, with civil penalties of $1,000 per violation capped at $500,000 per operator, or actual damages, whichever is greater.
-No private right of action is created, and developers of underlying AI models are shielded from liability for violations by third-party operators.
+Core obligations include disclosing AI identity when a reasonable person could be misled, adopting crisis response protocols for suicidal ideation, and prohibiting representations that the service provides professional mental or behavioral health care.
+Heightened obligations apply to minor account holders, including unconditional AI disclosure, anti-manipulation protections, restrictions on sexually explicit content and emotional dependency simulations, and parental control tools.
+Enforced exclusively by the Idaho attorney general with civil penalties of $1,000 per violation (capped at $500,000 per operator) or actual damages, whichever is greater; no private right of action.
+AI model developers are expressly shielded from liability for violations by third-party operators.

 Summary

 Imposes safety and disclosure obligations on operators of conversational AI services accessible to the general public in Idaho.
-Requires operators to disclose AI identity when a reasonable person could be misled, adopt suicide crisis referral protocols, and refrain from representing the service as professional mental or behavioral health care.
-Imposes heightened obligations for minor account holders, including unconditional AI disclosure, prohibition on variable-reward engagement mechanics, content restrictions on sexually explicit material and emotional dependency simulation, and parental control tools.
-Enforcement is exclusively by the Idaho Attorney General, with civil penalties of $1,000 per violation capped at $500,000 per operator, or actual damages, whichever is greater.
-No private right of action is created, and developers of underlying AI models are shielded from liability for violations by third-party operators.
+Core obligations include disclosing AI identity when a reasonable person could be misled, adopting crisis response protocols for suicidal ideation, and prohibiting representations that the service provides professional mental or behavioral health care.
+Heightened obligations apply to minor account holders, including unconditional AI disclosure, anti-manipulation protections, restrictions on sexually explicit content and emotional dependency simulations, and parental control tools.
+Enforced exclusively by the Idaho attorney general with civil penalties of $1,000 per violation (capped at $500,000 per operator) or actual damages, whichever is greater; no private right of action.
+AI model developers are expressly shielded from liability for violations by third-party operators.

 Enforcement & Penalties